 On the whole, smoked turkey tends to be much tastier than roasted turkey.
 This is because it packs in more flavor, mostly down to the brining process as well as the wood smoke.

 Even though the smoking process typically takes longer, if it is followed correctly, you should be left with beautifully pink turkey that’s cooked right through.
 The outside of the turkey will appear darker because of the smoking process.

-If you prefer your turkey to have lots of flavor, we’d recommend trying smoked turkey.
+If you prefer your turkey to have lots of flavors, we’d recommend trying smoked turkey.
 This will have lots more flavor than roasted turkey.

 The only downside to smoking your turkey instead of roasting it is that you don’t have as great a control over the temperature.
 However, smoking your turkey will typically take longer than roasting it in the oven.